dukeofdisaster/cheatsheets/elastic-stuff/painless-scripting.md

 # Painless scripting examples.
-Note These were ran on 7.10 Version
+Note These were ran on 7.10 Version; if there's any diff between later versions but whatever.

+Also note, when possible you should handle such modifications at ingest time.
+This might not always be possible; for example if you're tagging data tied to malicious IP addresses that you've learned about after the fact.

 ## Split a string field
 ```